Several airlines operate flights to and from Varna, connecting it to various European cities.

 Bulgaria has a zero-tolerance policy for driving under the influence of alcohol.
 Mobile phone use while driving is prohibited unless using a hands-free system.

-Varna's status as a main seaport means arrivals by boat are possible, though mainly for cruise ship passengers rather than regular ferry commuters.
+Varna's status as a key port means arrivals by boat are possible, though mainly for cruise ship passengers rather than regular ferry commuters.

 River transportation is not applicable for Varna.
 Varna is a coastal city on the Euxine Sea, not a major river port for passenger transport.
 Though the Provadiyska River flows into Varna Bay, it is not used for passenger ferries or regular river excursions within the city.

-Pleasure sailings and fishing trips depart from Varna Port or near the main city beach during summer.
+Pleasure sailings plus fishing trips depart from Varna Port or near the main city beach during summer.
 These offer short cruises along the coast or sunset tours.

-Boat trips provide views of the city from the Black Sea, which is an activity rather than a form of daily commuter transport.
+Boat trips provide views of the city from the Sea Between europe and asia, that is an activity rather than a form of daily commuter transport.

 No regular passenger ferries operate to Turkey or other Black Sea countries for standard tourist travel.
-For most travelers, journey by sea into Varna means arriving on a cruise ship.
+For most travelers, travel by sea into Varna means arriving on a cruise ship.

 No particular exit fees or taxes are typically levied directly on departing travelers from Varna Airport or land borders.
 These are generally included in your flight or bus/train ticket price.